jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/intro.md

      We also have enabled [DynamoDB Streams](https://aws.amazon.com/blogs/database/dynamodb-streams-use-cases-and-design-patterns/)
      on some of our tables,
-     to respond to item changes within the database and perform actions like updating OpenSearch indexes, or put items into [Redshift by Amazon Web Services (AWS)](/development/stack/aws/redshift).
+     to respond to item changes within the database and perform actions like updating OpenSearch indexes or putting items into [Redshift by Amazon Web Services (AWS)](/development/stack/aws/redshift).

    - [OpenSearch by Amazon Web Services (AWS)](/development/stack/aws/opensearch) (previously known as ElasticSearch)